 Here’s what you need to know.

 Cat skin allergy treatment starts with a proper diagnosis.

-However, the causes of cat skin diseases are often more cryptic than those of dogs, making it difficult to diagnose them as atopic (or due to allergens) right away.
+However, the causes of cat skin issues and diseases are often more cryptic than those of dogs, making it difficult to diagnose them as atopic (or due to allergens) right away.
 Not only is there far less clinical research on cat dermatitis available than dermatitis in dogs, but skin diseases in felines have also been shown to be less site-specific than those on dogs, only contributing more to their diagnostic ambiguity.
 Dog seasonal allergies are more easily distinguished.

 For example, according to Chiara Noli, Vice President of the European College of Veterinary Dermatology:

-“A cat scratching the neck may have a flea allergy as well as food allergy, or a cat licking its belly may have a flea allergy, food allergy or atopic dermatitis.
+“A cat scratching the neck may have a flea allergy as well as a food allergy, or a cat licking its belly may have a flea allergy, food allergy or atopic dermatitis.
 To make things even more complicated, in cats there are some clinical manifestations of allergy that may be due to other causes.
-For example, a “bald belly” may be due to flea allergy or to psychogenic causes, and a linear granuloma may be associated with food allergy or may be hereditary or idiopathic.”
+For example, a “bald belly” may be due to flea allergy or to psychogenic causes, and a linear granuloma may be associated with a food allergy or may be hereditary or idiopathic.”